-Natural Hazard Probability of Se verity of Impact to OVERALL Potential Locations /Extent in Town Categories with Technological, Human Hazard Categories 1 Unlikely 2 Possible 1 Limited2 Significant3 Critical4 Catastrophic Services or Infrastructure 1 Limited 2 Significant Damage or Economic 1 Limited 2 Significant 3 Critical RISK 1.0 -16.0 (Present and Future) HYDROLOGIC Hazards DROUGHT 4 1 2 3 Entire Town.
+Natural Hazard OVERALL Potential Locations /Extent in Town Categories with Technological, Human Hazard Categories 2 Possible Limited Significant Critical Catastrophic Services or Infrastructure 1 Limited Damage or Economic 1 Limited 2 Significant 3 Critical RISK 1.0 -16.0 (Present and Future) HYDROLOGIC Hazards DROUGHT 4 1 2 3 Entire Town.
 Areas susceptible to drought and dry conditions include farms and orchards, nurseries, and maple sugar operations.
 Water Supplies: residences with private dug wells and Town water supplies (Warner Village Water District wells).
 Drought means increased risk of brush fire with dry vegetation (see Wildfire).
 Gravel roads are affected because Town can't grade them when water is low.
 Fire ponds/dry hydrant supplies can run dangerously low; see APPENDIX A for a list.
 When fire ponds or dry hydrants are low, response time increases as the Department needs to draw from the Warner River.
 WILDFIRE Brushfire, Outdoor Fires, Accidental, etc 3 3 2 1 Entire Town.
 Locations most susceptible to Wildfire include vulnerable populations and buildings as identified in Lightning.
 Backyard burning without a permit is often the cause of brushfires throughout Town.
 Remote, forested areas, parks, public Town Forests, conservation areas, open recreation fields, points of higher elevation than surrounding area can be dangerous to people and property during Wildfire: entire Mink Hills Area and its trail system and Mount Kearsarge and its trail system, Sunapee Ragged Kearsarge Regional Greenway trails.
 Much of the Town is wooded and forested and sections would be difficult to access in case